 If you are a transfer applicant in your first semester, you are strongly encouraged to submit a Transfer Applicant Mid-Term Grade Report to reflect your current academic progress.

 - We accept ZeeMee profiles as an optional section of the application.
 ZeeMee is a free platform which allows students to create a unique profile using images, videos, and documents.
 You can create your profile today at ZeeMee.com.

 - Social security number is required on the application for admission if applying for federal financial aid with a Free Application for Federal Student Aid form (FAFSA)

 Transfer students will be reviewed for merit-based scholarships based upon their cumulative grade point average from their previous college(s).
+Recipients of transfer scholarships have a minimum 2.75 cumulative GPA.
+Merit scholarships are renewable yearly and there is no separate application process.
 Saint Joseph's also awards the Phi Theta Kappa scholarship to those students actively involved in the two-year academic honor society.
 Phi Theta Kappa membership certification may be requested by the Office of Undergraduate Admissions.